A systematic study of AGN feedback in a disk galaxy using MACER II: predictions of X-ray surface brightness profiles and comparison with eROSITA observations: Introduction

+In this work, we calculate the predicted X-ray emission of the CGM of a MW-mass galaxy based on the numerical simulation results presented in \citet{Zou_2026}, which are based on the {\it MACER} framework \citep{2018ApJ...857..121Y}, and compare the prediction with {\it eROSITA} observations.
 The paper is organized as follows.
 In Section \ref{sec:observe_results}, we briefly provide an overview of the main observational results, including the results from \citetalias{Zhang2024a}, and \citet{he2026}, in which a different $L_*$ sample is used.
 We describe the \citet{Zou_2026} simulation in Section \ref{sec:model}.
 In Section \ref{subsec:model_result}, we calculate the surface brightness profile of the CGM predicted by our Fiducial model presented in \citet{Zou_2026} and compare the results with observations.
 The effects of different initial conditions of our simulation are presented and discussed in Section \ref{subsec:model_result_1}.
 To quantitatively understand the effect of AGN feedback on controlling the CGM surface brightness profile, we have calculated the prediction of a model without AGN feedback and the results are presented in Section \ref{subsec:model_result_2}.
 We summarize our results in Section \ref{sec:summary}.